c00/common/readme.md

 ##Documentation
 Is not really available.
 But feel free to send me messages and I might add some prose along the way.

+#Todo:
+- Separate CovleDate and Settings to their own projects.
+They should not be part of this project.